Skip to content

 lsp.upsert(entry)

-Registers or replaces either a server or bundle.
-This is the preferred method for plugin startup code.
+Registers or replaces a server or bundle.

 • lsp.servers.get(id)